-- 1. Affordable Housing.
-The Applicant will construct approximately 550,000 square feet of residential gross floor area.
-It will reserve 8% of the residential gross floor area, approximately 44,550 square feet, as affordable housing.
-At least 50% (approximately 22,275 square feet) of this set aside will be reserved for households with a median income no greater than 50% of the Area Median Income.
-The remainder of the affordable units will be reserved for households with an annual income no greater than 80% of the Area Median Income.
+1. Affordable Housing.
+The Applicant shall construct approximately 550,000 square feet of residential gross floor area.
+It shall reserve eight percent of the residential gross floor area, approximately 44,550 square feet, as affordable housing.
+At least 50% (approximately 22,275 square feet) of this set aside shall be reserved for households with a median income no greater than 50% of the Area Median Income.
+The remainder of the affordable units shall be reserved for households with an annual income no greater than 80% of the Area Median Income.
 The units reserved for households with an annual income no greater than 50% AMI may be located entirely in the Northern building if the Southern building is delivered as a condominium building.
-If the Southern building is delivered as a rental building, it will reserve 4% of the residential gross floor area for 50% AMI units and 4% of the residential gross floor area for 80% AMI units. - a.
-The affordable housing will be provided in accordance with the following charts:
+If the Southern building is delivered as a rental building, the Applicant shall reserve four percent of the residential gross floor area for 50% AMI units and four percent of the residential gross floor area for 80% AMI units.
+More specifically, the affordable housing shall be provided as follows:

+a.
+The affordable housing shall be provided in accordance with the following charts: